frypatch/The-Price-of-Remembering/book/CHAPTER_50.md

 Martin moved to the wall and returned with a ladder, old wood bound with older rope, each rung worn smooth by the grip of desperate hands.
 “I’ll lower it down,” he said, though his eyes said other things, older things, things that had no words in any language spoken by living men.

-Kvothe picked up the sack again, cradling it almost gently now, the way a mother holds a child she knows she must give away, the way a musician holds an instrument he knows will play its last song.
+Kvothe lifted the shaed again, cradling the bundle almost gently now, the way a mother holds a child she knows she must give away, the way a musician holds an instrument he knows will play its last song.

 “No,” he said, and the word was soft as smoke, final as the sound a candle makes when it goes out.
 “This is mine to finish.”